Workout

 Nutrient Absorption

-Science says that eating after exercising and before bed might actually enhance protein absorption.
-Being smart about your nightly recovery meal may help you rebuild muscle.
+Science says that eating after exercising and before bed might actually enhance protein absorption .
+Being smart about your nightly recovery meal may help you rebuild muscle and avoid a difficult recovery after an intense workout session.

 Consider some of these foods before a restful and rejuvenating night of sleep during or after your post-workout meal to avoid depleting muscle glycogen stores: